LeporidaeLepus/NotesForJava/note.md

 ### Modifier

-private / public / static / final ......
+private / public / protected / static / final / abstract ......

 > Note: Data and methods are defaulted as `private`.